 • rolled out universal, free preschool and Headstart programs for low income and homeless children in New York City as a member of the DC37 union

-• reformed Harvard's graduate school financial aid policies to expand access to more students from low-income background
+• reformed Harvard's graduate school financial aid policies to create the first need-based financial aid program to expand access to students from low-income background as the student government president

 • advised various organizations on implementing healthcare laws and regulations, such as President Barack Obama's Affordable Care Act, Medicare, and Medicaid